nginxinc/nginx-ingress-workshops/Rancher/docs/rdt/readme.md

 - [ ] Brief repo overview
 	- [ ] Navigate to the location in the repo used in this exercise

+[//]: # (Do we expect participants to understand what k3s is?
+If not, maybe short synposis of what the k3s distribution is could be useful)
 ### [Local K3s Devopment Environment](https://github.com/nginxinc/nginx-ingress-workshops/blob/main/Rancher/docs/rdt/readme.md#local-k3s-devopment-environment-1)

-**note:** to show hidden files on Mac OS hit shift+command+period.
-This will be helpful when we copy the overide.yaml file to the appropriate location.
+**Tip:** to show hidden files on MacOS hit shift+command+period.
+This will be helpful later when we copy the `overide.yaml` file to the appropriate location.

 - [ ] Install Rancher Desktop (RDT)
 	- [ ] Deploy the "override.yaml" to disable Klipper in RDT